 - Objectively view the situation; highlight the learning to children.

-“I was late to work whole of last week because I would go to bed later than usual,” says Pankaj, a marketing executive and father of two girls.
-When Pankaj highlighted his mistake and the consequences to his daughters, he made it a point to mention that he takes this as a positive rather than a negative learning.
+“I was late to work the whole of last week because I would go to bed later than usual,” says Pankaj, a marketing executive and father of two girls.
+When Pankaj highlighted his mistake and the consequences to his daughters, he made it a point to mention that he takes this as a positive rather than negative learning.
 Positive is that going to bed on time makes work better and negative is blaming excessive work for the delay.
 When kids understand that even mistakes carry certain positives, they don’t hesitate in disciplining themselves.

 All the above-mentioned points on inculcating self-discipline in your child are possible only when you are involved and have a clear idea on the rules that you want your child to follow.